evcc-io/evcc/README.md

 ### Notifications

 EVCC supports status notifications using Telegram, PushOver and many more services as offered by [shoutrrr](https://containrrr.dev/shoutrrr) notification library.
-Configuration allows to define custom messages for several events (start, stop, connect, disconnect) and to setup the used configuration service:
+Configuration allows to define custom messages for several events (start, stop, connect, disconnect) and to setup the used notification service:

 ```yaml
 messaging: